-We are an early-stage molecular oncology diagnostics company that develops and commercializes proprietary circulating tumor cell, or CTC, and circulating tumor nucleic acid including circulating tumor DNA, or ctDNA, and circulating tumor RNA, or ctRNA, assays using a standard blood sample, or "liquid biopsy."
+We are a molecular oncology diagnostics company that develops and commercializes proprietary clinical diagnostic laboratory assays designed to identify rare tumor cells and cell-free tumor DNA from either blood or cerebrospinal fluid (CSF).
+The identification of circulating tumor cells, or CTCs, and circulating tumor nucleic acid including circulating tumor DNA, or ctDNA, and circulating tumor RNA, or ctRNA, deriving from solid tumors such as breast cancer or lung cancer using a standard blood sample has been described as a "liquid biopsy."

 Effective January 2020, we also adapted and validated this technology for commercial use in cerebrospinal fluid, or CSF, to identify tumor cells that have metastasized to the central nervous system, or CNS, in patients with advanced lung cancer or breast cancer.
+In April 2021, we rebranded our CSF version of the cell-based Target SelectorTM assay as CNSideTM.
+As the blood and CSF compartments are distinct and separate, to distinguish tumor cells derived from these sample types we often refer to tumor cells in CSF as CSF-TCs rather than CTCs.